mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 Database dump-restore will run twice – once on replication activation, and again on the stop of replication (if the **Interrupt** option has not been set – for details, see the section below).
 This is to ensure that the latest data on the source database for your application is copied to the Cloud v4 app.
 {{% /alert %}}

-#### 4.4 Checking the Migration Status
+### 4.4 Checking the Migration Status

 1. Click the **Migration** icon to see the status of your replications.

     ![Icon for migration page](attachments/migrating-to-v4/migration-page.png)

-2. Once initial data transfer is complete, progress will be at 100%, but data will be kept synchronized from v3 to v4.
+2. Once initial data transfer is complete, progress will be at 100%.

 The migration page lists all the ongoing migrations, including the following information: